Airaa Twitter Review: Here Is What The Fans Feel About Nayanthara’s Movie

 The film, touted to be a horror-thriller, features 'Thalaivi' in two different looks/roles and this is its big USP.
 The film has created a good amount of buzz owing to its awesome trailer and this might help it do well at the box office.

-Airaa, directed by Srajun, will hit theatres today (March 28, 2019) and its first shows are set to get underway.
+Airaa, directed by Sarjun, will hit theatres today (March 28, 2019) and its first shows are set to get underway.

 Here is the Airaa Twitter review.